MovingBlocks/Terasology/README.markdown

 Additional Notes
 ================

-Blockmania's base graphics use the awesome <strong><a href="http://www.carrotcakestudios.co.uk/gmcraft/">Good Morning Craft!</a></strong> texture pack by Louis Durrant.
+Terasology's base graphics use the awesome <strong><a href="http://www.carrotcakestudios.co.uk/gmcraft/">Good Morning Craft!</a></strong> texture pack by Louis Durrant.
 Make sure to visit his <a href="http://www.carrotcakestudios.co.uk/">homepage</a> and support his work.